 The way that data is shared is changing.
 Many organisations share data person-to-person, with a small amount of automated machine-to-machine sharing.
 This model is expected to alter, with data being more commonly shared between machines and little - or no - human intervention.
 For example, in digital twins - virtual representations of real-world physical activities and infrastructure, such as traffic models - there is a requirement to receive real-time information from many sources as well as the core baseline data.
 With less human interaction, trust is an important consideration that requires upfront work to enable this model to work.

 Trust in how organisations collect and use data is becoming increasingly important across society and the economy.
 This is evident in lower levels of trust in institutions, like banks, utility providers, social media organisations, and government organisations, that fail to follow ethical practices in collecting personal data.
 Equally, concerns over fraud or data theft can undermine trust in legitimate data-sharing practices.

 What is data assurance?

-Data assurance is a set of processes that increase confidence that data will meet a specific need, and that organisations collecting, accessing, using and sharing data are doing so in trustworthy ways.
+In this context, data assurance is becoming increasingly important.
+At the ODI, we define it as “the process, or set of processes, that increase confidence that data will meet a specific need, and that organisations collecting, accessing, using and sharing data are doing so in trustworthy ways”.

 Data assurance at the ODI